aimeos/aimeos-typo3/README.md

 ### TER Extension

-If you want to install Aimeos into your existing TYPO3 installation, the [Aimeos extension from the TER](https://typo3.org/extensions/repository/view/aimeos) is recommended.
+If you want to install Aimeos into a traditionally installed TYPO3 ("legacy installation"), the [Aimeos extension from the TER](https://typo3.org/extensions/repository/view/aimeos) is recommended.
 You can download and install it directly from the Extension Manager of your TYPO3 instance.

 * Log into the TYPO3 backend
 * Click on "Admin Tools::Extensions" in the left navigation